Kilkenni/Weapon-Reassembler/README.md

 - Weapon altMode descriptions (inside the station?
 Icons?
 Book?)
 - [DECLINED] Maybe: scanning a weapon to "remember" appearance (with no need for a template later)
 - Upgrading weapon stats (will cost resources, will be limited - you won't be able to use a low-tier gun through the entire game)
+- New visuals and animation for the station
+- Wiring support
 - lulz